dossier/html-highlighter/README.md

 from having to manually compile the code with each iteration.
 Bundles are automatically generated as changes are made, making development a breeze.

+Generated assets can be accessed on a browser via the URL `http://localhost:8080`, however the port can be customized via the environment variable `NODE_PORT`.

 ```sh
 $ yarn start
 ```

-Access the generated assets on a browser via the URL `http://localhost:8080`.

-An alternative dynamic build mode relies on webpack's watch method for building bundles.
-Bundles and assets are created in the directory `dist`.
+An alternative dynamic build mode relies on webpack's watch method for building bundles incrementally as changes are made.
+Assets are placed in the directory `dist`.

 ```sh
 $ yarn start:watch
 ```

-Finally, the command given below creates a **static** development build which is composed of a non-minified bundle of the HTML Highlighter library, as well as examples and tests.
-All build artifacts are placed inside the `dist` directory.
+Finally, the command given below creates a **static** development build which is composed of a minified bundle of the HTML Highlighter library with the suffix `.min.js` added to distinguish it from the development build artifact.
+All artifacts are placed inside the `dist` directory and its existing contents are left untouched.
 Note that this command must be run each time changes are made to the code.

 ```sh
 $ yarn build:min